Utah nurse's arrest prompts police apology

 She asks out loud why the officer is "so angry."

 Payne handcuffed Wubbels and placed her in the police car, where she sat for about 20 minutes, according to CNN affiliate KSL.
-She was later released without charge.
+She was later released without a charge.

 "I was alarmed by what I saw in the video with our officer and Ms. (Wubbels)," Salt Lake City police Chief Mike Brown said in a news conference Friday.
 "I am sad at the rift this has caused between law enforcement and the nurses we work so closely with."

-The department opened an internal affairs investigation, he said, and Friday evening the police department said Payne was placed on full administrative leave as a result of a criminal investigation into the incident.
+The department opened an internal affairs investigation, he said, and Friday evening the police department said Payne and another "employee" were placed on full administrative leave as a result of a criminal investigation into the incident.
+The department said the second person was an officer, but did not identify that officer.

 Brown said the department has apologized and that its "blood draw policy" has been replaced with a new one that officers are now using.